 All pie crusts can be made in advance and have posts devoted to them, with detailed images, step-by-step instructions, and videos.

-- Sweet crust: if you're into sweet, more European-style desserts, you can use the homemade Sweet Shortcrust Pastry or pâte sucrée in French, a sweet pie dough that we use for the raspberry chocolate tart and the pear frangipane tart.
+- Sweet crust: If you're into sweet, more European-style desserts, you can use the homemade sweet shortcrust pastry or pâte sucrée.

 Blind baking is a technique that half-bakes the pie crust so that the wet filling doesn't immediately seep into the dough, thus avoiding a soggy crust after it's baked.
 The recipe card explains this technique, but you can also read this post about blind baking for more information and details.